Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: Attention Is All You Need?

 Seminal work by \citet{vaswani2017attention} introduced an architecture dubbed the transformer, which is constructed entirely around self-attention.
 They showed that state-of-the-art performance in neural machine translation can be achieved without the need for any CNN or RNN components; as they put simply \say{attention is all you need}.
 Such was the impact of this work that there has since been an explosion of transformer variants as researchers strive to develop more efficient implementations and new applications \citep{tay2020efficient}.
 It is the original architecture by \citet{vaswani2017attention} that inspired the architecture proposed in this article, and as such the remainder of this section focuses on describing the inner workings of this model.

 As can be seen in Figure~\ref{figure:transformer-zoom}, the transformer consists of two sections: an \emph{encoder} and a \emph{decoder}.
 Within each encoder and decoder there exists a transformer-block, which contains the multi-head attention mechanism.
 In the context of neural machine translation, one could think of this set up as the encoder encoding a sentence in English, transforming the input into a certain representation, and the decoder taking this representation and performing the translation to French.
-To ensure the model only attends to words it has seen up to a certain point when decoding, an additional casual mask is applied to the input sentence.
-We focus our discussion on the transformer block without this casual mask since it is this block that is most relevant when we come to classification tasks later in this article.
-Notwithstanding, there is scope for further study to investigate the usefulness of applying a casual mask to the input sequence for early light curve classification.
+To ensure the model only attends to words it has seen up to a certain point when decoding, an additional causal mask is applied to the input sentence.
+As an example, this may be the equivalent of only providing inputs $x_{0}^i \dots x_{2}^i$ of an input sequence of say $L=5$ but requiring the decoder to output predictions up to $y_{L=5}^t$.

+We focus our discussion on the transformer block without this causal mask since it is this block that is most relevant when we come to classification tasks later in this chapter.
+Notwithstanding, there is scope for further study to investigate the usefulness of applying a causal mask to the input sequence for early light curve classification.
+This would present an architecture that does not require full phase light curve information for predictions.
+By applying a causal mask, one can build a classifier that can ingest partial light curves and still provide predictions.
+Then by varying the amount of masking (\ie~increasing or decreasing the amount of the light curve that is visible to the network) we can investigate the feasibility of early light curve classification.